devsiddhant/System-Maintenance/ReadMe.md

 Automate your Arch Linux system updates using `yay` (covers official + AUR packages), Flatpak, and Homebrew, with cache cleaning and Telegram notifications.
 Runs silently in the background and logs all actions.

-# If you are using any other disribution, look at the Distros folder and copy the script for your distribution in th update folder and delete other files.
+# If you are using any other disribution, look at the Distros folder and download only the update.sh of your respective distro.
+Create a folder named update and put your script there and then follow the script as directed below.
+The logs in this repo are just to show what the repo does.
-For example: If you are using Linux Mint, copy the UpdateDebian.sh in the update folder then delte Distros folder, delete original update.sh and rename UpdateDebian.sh into update.sh.
-The guide below is regarding arch based distros.
-But the above steps should guarantee the working on any other distro.

 Note: This was tested in EndeavourOS.
 THe scripts have not been tested in any other OS.

 ---

 ## Features